5minds/vscode-charon2-goto/PUBLISHING.md

 ## Publish

-To finally publish the extension run
+To finally publish the extension execute the following two commands

 ```
 vsce package